 Big-name inmates may find coverage

-There are exceptions, especially among the rich and famous clientele served by Ted Tafaro, CEO of Exceptional Risk Advisors, a Mahwah, N.J., specialty insurer and Lloyd's of London underwriter.
+There are exceptions, especially among the rich and famous clientele served by Ted Tafaro, CEO of Exceptional Risk Advisors, a Mahwah, New Jersey, specialty insurer and Lloyd's of London underwriter.

 "If you take a Martha Stewart, we may potentially be able to do something for them that would be very, very expensive and would probably be more along the lines of accidental death type of coverage," Tafaro says.

-He adds that after Hollywood celebrities such as Lindsay Lohan and Robert Downey Jr. have done time, life insurance has helped the show go on through their parole or probation.
+He adds that after Hollywood celebrities such as Lindsay Lohan and Robert Downey Jr. have done time, life insurance has helped the show go on during their parole or probation.

 "That would be part of the risk-mitigation strategies we use that could involve how they get paid, monitoring by 'minders' who stay with them, and consistent substance testing," he says.